 There’s two teams, each with a white board.
 Give them an word and the team has to guess the word they drew.
 This would be a good ice breaker activity before a lesson if you tie in themes from the lesson into the drawings.

 Four on the Couch

-There’s one less seat than people in the room (must have a couch -and can play three on a couch if necessary).
-You need at least two teams and everyone puts their name in hat.
-Everyone draws a name and that’s his or her new name for the game. (it’s a secret!)
-The person to the left of the empty seat calls out a name.
+The goal is to get 4 of your team onto the same couch.
+There must be one less seat than people in the room (must have a couch; you can play three on a couch if necessary).
+Divide into at least two teams and have everyone put their name in hat.
+Everyone draws a name and that becomes his/her new name for the game.
+But everyone should keep their names a secret.
+Now the person to the left of the empty seat in the room calls out a name.
 The person, who drew that name, now moves to the empty seat, and switches names with the person who called out the name.
 Now the person to the left of the new empty seat calls a name.
 You repeat the process.
-Goal is to get 4 of your team onto the same couch. (so, you have to try to get to the empty the couch and call the right names to get folks on the couch -takes some thinking but fun and competitive in a non-athletic way)
+So you have to try to get to the empty the couch and call the right names to get folks on the couch.
+This takes some thinking but is fun and competitive in a non-athletic way.

 Everybody stands in a circle and hold hands.
 You have something in the middle of the circle (anything works, try a big 50 gallon trash can) and it is the red-hot poker.
 You then try to drag, push and pull one another into the red-hot poker.
 If you touch it or break hands then you are out.
 Play until you have the last one standing.

 If you have a group of athletic, competitive students this one is for you.
 Basically it’s kickball but you add a slip ‘n slide between the bases.
 Keep some band aids on hand for this one just in case.

 Capture the Flag

 This one needs no explanation, but feel free to add twists.
 Include more than one flag, take turns having the teams play offense and defense, play with three or four teams going against each other, etc.